-When a child takes medication for ADHD, he or she should be closely monitored - the parents should note daily behaviors, and the prescribing doctor should schedule frequent follow ups to monitor treatment and ensure that the dosage is optimal.
+When a child takes medication for ADHD, he or she should be closely monitored - the parents and caregivers should note daily behaviors, and the prescribing doctor should schedule frequent follow ups to monitor treatment and ensure that the dosage is optimal.

 Dr. Hallowell cites the MTA (multi-modal treatment assessment) study, the largest study ever done on the treatment of ADD in children, and says, "While medication makes the biggest difference immediately, as time goes by other factors come significantly into play, including the positive connections within family and elsewhere that make a crucial difference in outcome."

 In other words, there is no such thing as a magic pill.
 But used properly, medication can lay the foundation for success with other treatments as well.